thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 ## Unlock Your Potential

 To be your best self in this perspective, learn to set and respect boundaries that foster your well-being and growth.
 It's about understanding ourselves to the fullest and encouraging others to do the same, finding harmony that benefits ourselves and the broader community.

+We also need to learn how to set boundaries for ourselves as well - to make sure we are disciplined in doing the things that matter to us, even when we don't have external forces pushing us to do so.

+<ButtonLink to="/unlock-your-potential/programs?filters=LEVEL_7">Check Out Programs For 7: Setting Boundaries</ButtonLink>

 ## Is It Time To Level Up?